festim-dev/FESTIM/docs/source/userguide/subdomains.rst

   (:class:`festim.SurfaceFlux`, :class:`festim.TotalSurface`,
   :class:`festim.AverageSurface`, :class:`festim.TotalVolume`,
   :class:`festim.AverageVolume`) and :class:`festim.VTXSpeciesExport`.
 The minimum and
-  maximum quantities are not available in :class:`festim.HydrogenTransportProblemDiscontinuous` at all, manifold or not.
+  maximum quantities and :class:`festim.CustomQuantity` are not available in :class:`festim.HydrogenTransportProblemDiscontinuous` at all, manifold or not.
 * Cartesian coordinates only.